 What do you wish you’d know about being a trainee before you started your training contract?

-I went through a few recruitment cycles before I got my training contract, and the piece of information that I wish I had known at the start was to be more targeted with your approach.
+I went through a few recruitment cycles before I got my training contract, and the thing that I wish I had known at the start was to be more targeted with your approach to applications.
 By shortening the list of firms you are looking to apply to and spending more time researching and getting to know them, you get a better sense of which firms are the right fit for you.
 Firms will know if you’ve put the time in and that will make your chances of success much higher.
 Open evenings are a great way to get to know how a firm really works.

 One piece of advice you’d give anyone considering applying to Osborne Clarke?

 The best piece of advice I could give sounds a little cliché but it is to be yourself.
-Osborne Clarke is interested in having individuals as trainees, and is not looking for a uniform type.
-You will have attributes that are of benefit to the firm, so don’t be afraid to let these shine through in your applications and at assessment days!
+Osborne Clarke wants individuals as trainees, and is not looking for a uniform type.
+You will have skills and attributes that are of benefit to the firm, so don’t be afraid to let these shine through in your applications and at assessment days!

 How have you found working during COVID?

-The firm has also made the effort to set up ‘lounges’, where people can come together virtually to talk and also encourage peers to take the time to talk to each other.
+The firm has also set up ‘lounges’, where people can come together virtually to talk.
 This is really good to see as it’s an important way of keeping the culture of the firm going, and making sure that people are supported.

 Could you tell us about your secondment?

 At the moment I am on a client secondment, which is really fun and a fantastic opportunity.
-The type of work that I do being very different to the seats I have done so far.
-The work is very varied from high profile product launches through to contracts for building maintenance.
+The type of work that I am involved in is very different to the seats I have done so far.
+The work is very varied, from high profile product launches through to contracts for building maintenance.
 I am also getting exposure to litigation and employment work which is great for my development.

 One of the main benefits of being on secondment is getting hands-on experience and being able to run my own matters, whilst knowing that I have supervision both from the business and Osborne Clarke if I need it.

 Another huge benefit of being on secondment is being able to experience first-hand the clients perspective.
 I’m much closer as a secondee to the commercial reasoning behind the decisions that the business makes than I might be in a normal seat, and I’ll be able to use this information to help me better understand clients going forward.